tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/2.4_sample_front_end_code_walkthrough/README.md

 }
 ```

-This is example how we test the sample-actor using CURL or Postman.
+This is an example of how we test the sample-actor using CURL or Postman.

 Another thing we need to mention is the LAYER2_URL env var.
 This is the address to the backend actor.
-It is defined in the `.env.test` file
+It's defined in the `.env.test` file.

 ```
 NODE_ENV = dev
 VUE_APP_LAYER2_URL=http://127.0.0.1:8000